sleepturtle2/Music-Theory-Notes/README.md

 - We have these options for diminshed chords to use as bridge chords.
 One between I and ii can be used between vi and vii etc.
 ![options for diminished chords](./images/Diminished%20chords%20options.png)

 - Interesting fact about the diminished shape (applicable to all shapes ) is that when you slide it up 3 frets, you still get the same chords, just different order of notes.
 This happens due to the fact that each note of a diminished chord is separated from each other by a minor third interval, ie, 3 frets.
+This is called a symmetric chord (because every note can be used a a root)

 Properties:
 - Every note is a minor third (3 half steps) apart.
 The chord repeats itself after every b3 interval (3 frets). dim7 chords in the same row are the same.